Information and guidance on conducting exams – including regulations, question papers and stationery, unforeseen circumstances and malpractice.

 Centre inspection

 We administer a Centre Inspection Service.
-We ask our colleagues at the British Council offices to carry out annual re-approval inspections on behalf of OxfordAQA.
+In some regions we ask our colleagues at the British Council offices to carry out in-person annual re-approval inspections on behalf of OxfordAQA.
+Inspections may also take place remotely during exam series’.
 These inspections may take place without prior appointment.
-Please contact us as early as possible if you need to conduct your exams at a different site – email [email protected].
+Please contact us as early as possible if you need to conduct your exams at a different site – email to [email protected].

 Question papers and stationery